NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 number of images, consider using ``parallel_bundle_adjust`` (:numref:`parallel_bundle_adjust`).

-This tool can use several underlying least-squares minimization algorithms, the default is Google's *Ceres Solver* (http://ceres-solver.org/).
+This tool solves a least squares problem using the Google's *Ceres Solver* (http://ceres-solver.org/).

 Usage::